ideacrew/event_source/README.md

 Events are signals about anything notable that happens in the system.
 For example, events can indicate that an enrollment period has begun, an eligibility determined, an application submitted and an enrollment effectuated.

 Event classes are predefined in the system, inheriting from the `EventSource::Event` class.
 Event names use past tense form, for example: `Created`, `Updated`, `Deleted`.
-An Event class must include a `publisher_key` but optionally may specify attributes to carry in the Event's message payload.
-The `publisher_key` is a stringified class name that specifies the topic where event instances are published.
+An Event class must include a `publisher_path` but optionally may specify attributes to carry in the Event's message payload.
+The `publisher_path` is a stringified class name that specifies the topic where event instances are published.

-For example, the following event has a `publisher_key` referencing the `Parties::OrganiztionPublisher` class.
+For example, the following event has a `publisher_path` referencing the `Parties::OrganiztionPublisher` class.
 It also enumerates four `attribute_keys`: `:hbx_id, :legal_name, :fein, :entity_kind`.

 contract_key
 entity_key